cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 The simplest way to install the python SDK is to just install it using pip:
 `pip install cogment`

-The basic requiremetns is Python 3.7.
+The basic requirement is Python 3.7.

 ## General usage